Part of a series of articles titled Plant Community Monitoring in Northern Great Plains Network Parks.

 Plant Communities in the Park

-- There were no significant trends (increases or decreases) in the average number of plant species found at plots over time.
+- There are no significant trends (increases or decreases) in the average number of species found at plots over time.

 Did You Know?